GenesisFR/HowToBecomeGoodAtShooters/README.md

 <details>
 <summary><b>To-do list</b></summary>

+\- check if bullet impacts from silenced weapons can confuse the AI when you're not directly visible (like in HITMAN)
 \- check if dying refills your ammo after being (manually) revived by another player
 \- check if mobs limp when bleeding
 \- check if rushers from all factions have less HP than snipers